liliputing logo

 So you want to take Windows 8 for a spin on a computer that doesn’t have a disc drive?
 Not a problem.
 While Microsoft has only released a disc image of Windows 8 Developer Preview, you can use the Windows 7 USB/DVD tool to install Windows 8 without a disc drive.

-I touched on this yesterday when I discussed installing Windows 8 on a netbook, but if you’re looking for step-by-step instructions, well, here you go.
+I touched on this recently when I discussed installing Windows 8 on a netbook, but if you’re looking for step-by-step instructions, well, here you go.

-Before we get started, you should note that Windows 8 is available as a developer preview.
-Some features may not work, there’s no guarantee that all of your hardware or apps will be supported, and Microsoft doesn’t offer a way to upgrade from Windows 7 or earlier operating systems to Windows 8 yet.
-You’ll need to perform a clean install.
+Before we get started, you should note that Windows 8 is available as a preview.
+Some features may not work, there’s no guarantee that all of your hardware or apps will be supported.

 In other words, it’s probably not a good idea to install Windows 8 on your primary computer.
 But if you’ve got a spare machine lying around, this guide is for you.
-If you’re a little more adventurous, it’s also possible to install Windows 8 alongside Windows 7 and create a dual-boot system.
+If you’re a little more adventurous, it’s also possible to install Windows 8 Consumer Preview on a separate partition on your hard drive and dual boot Windows 8 and another operating system.

 In order to install Windows from a USB thumb drive, you’ll need an 8GB or larger USB flash drive.
 You’ll need to format the disk and erase anything currently on it, so make sure to backup any important files on your flash drive before you start.